apache/beam/.github/gh-actions-self-hosted-runners/self-hosted-linux/README.md

   * docker-compose.yml: In case you would like to test and run the self-hosted runner locally.

 * /kubernetes
-  * Kubernetes files to create the resources needed to deploy the sel-hosted runners.
+  * Kubernetes files to create the resources needed to deploy the self-hosted runners.

 ## Docker